Additional Category: Tree of Life Response

 The 2018-2019 Waldman International Arts and Writing Competition allows students in grades 6-12 to compete for academic scholarships.
 Parallel competitions happen in the Pittsburgh area of the US and in the Karmiel-Misgav community in Israel.
 Winning artists announced in early Spring, and winning students from both countries will be recognized at an awards ceremony hosted by the contest organizers in Pittsburgh in May 2019.

 There are three categories that students may submit to: creative writing, visual arts, or short film (high school only).
 In each of the three categories, high school winners will win a $500 for first prize, $250 for second prize, or $100 for third prize.
 Middle schoolers will win $250 for first prize, $100 for second prize, or $50 for third prize in the two eligible categories.
 All prizes are to be used as academic scholarships.

-This year’s theme is Women During the Holocaust.
+This year’s theme is Women and the Holocaust.
 Theme details can be found below.
 Full contest details and the application form will be available soon.

 - Application opening : October 15, 2018